 What exactly is meditation?
 It’s the practice and art of quieting your mind to help achieve a sense of calm and focus.
 If you’re not super familiar with meditation, it’s been proven to decrease stress, increase happiness, boost self-awareness and improve concentration.
 It can also help protect your brain from aging, which begins in your mid-twenties.
 On top of this, meditation can help control the activity in your default mode network (DMN).
 That’s the part of your brain that controls mind-wandering.
 Less control over mind-wandering has been associated with increased unhappiness, so controlling it through meditation leads to less stress and more happiness.

 Since meditation helps concentration and decreases stress, this was the perfect time for me to dive back in.
-Not only did I need to become more mindful about my savings goals, but my work life was stressful.
+Not only did I need to become more mindful of my savings goals, but my work life was stressful.
 I recently formed a limited liability corporation (LLC) to protect my writing business.
 This meant I had to open a new bank account, register my company with my Secretary of State, and inform all my clients of my business change – all while still producing written content for clients.
 I felt overwhelmed and scattered.

 I felt meditation could help ground me and improve my focus – helping me rein in my savings goals once again.